 SNH’s 3rd claim about the NMS report:

 Can these three claims be substantiated?
-Let’s take a closer look at the NMS report.
+Let’s take a closer look at the NMS report now.

-Part 2: Goals and fieldwork of the NMS survey
+Part 2: Goal of NMS survey and the fieldwork

-To better understand what the NMS report is about, we need to first look at what the purpose of the site survey was, and what kind of fieldwork was carried out by the museum staff.
+To better understand what the NMS report is about, we need to first look at the purpose of the site survey and what kind of fieldwork was carried.

 The main purpose of the survey is highlighted below: